 Samatha meditation has been taught and practiced in Oxford for nearly 40 years and there are several groups currently meeting in various parts of Oxford.
 There are currently two beginners classes running in Oxford: Headington and Oxford University.

 You may join a class at any time.
 No need to book - just turn up to the class and give it a go.
 Classes are friendly, include time for informal discussion and last around two hours.
 There is no charge for teaching, although we ask for donations to cover costs.

 Oxford University Class

-The classes are held by the Oxford University Buddhist Society and are held Mondays at 8pm during term time.
-Please check back here for venue/dates (usually announced close to the start of term).
+The classes are held by the Oxford University Buddhist Society and are held Mondays at 8pm during term time, in Corpus Christi College (Frankel Room).
+For more information, please contact Hugo at email@example.com.
 Everyone, whether associated with Oxford University or not, is very welcome.

 Classes restart (after our summer break) on Tuesday 4th October, 2016.
 They run throughout the year, at 7:45pm on Tuesday evenings, with breaks for Summer, Christmas and Easter.
 Everyone is very welcome!

 For more information, contact Cary/Charles on firstname.lastname@example.org or Charles on 01865 862 680.

 Samatha means calm.
 Over a period, we gradually learn how to use the breath to calm the body and mind (and learn a lot about how our minds work in the process).
 This meditation is a form "Mindfulness with Breathing" and the technique taught in stages and takes about 4-6 months to learn.

 Will I have to sit cross-legged on the floor?

 You are encouraged to find a meditation posture that is comfortable for you whether that is sitting on cushions on the floor or on a chair.
 Looser clothing helps, and please bring a cushion if you want to try sitting on the floor.